gabs79/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
+*DONE:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation
+PodsAndServices.png
+PodsAndServicesMonitoring.png
+PodsAndServicesObservability.png

 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
+*DONE:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.
+GrafanaHomePage.png

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
+*DONE:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.
+GrafanaPrometheusDataSource

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+*Done:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+SLI: These are actual measurements to help us determine whether we achived our SLOs.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+*DONE:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
+1. uptime 99.9% / month
+2. average request takes less than 300ms / month
+3. number of 500 http responses less than 50 / month
+4. Server memory should not go over 80% / month (saturation)
+5. CPU max utilization is not higher than 95% in single 4min interval

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.